 Figuring out how much life insurance coverage to purchase can be difficult when you are not exactly sure what the future holds.
 Your lifestyle and obligations may change during retirement.
-AARP Permanent Life from New York Life Insurance Company allows you to apply for $5,000 to $50,000 in valuable group protection that can last your lifetime.
-This permanent (whole) life insurance also builds cash value over time that is yours if you cancel your coverage.
+Permanent life insurance can provide premiums that won’t go up as you age; plus it builds cash value that accumulates over time.

 Evaluating your needs now and throughout your lifetime

 The question really isn’t about how much life insurance you need, but rather how much money your family will need after you’re gone.
 While your financial situation may change over time, the best you can do is try to figure out what financial support will be needed most for your loved ones.
 Permanent life insurance can help cover immediate expenses like unforeseen medical bills, funeral expenses, and outstanding debts.
 It can also help your family with ongoing obligations such as every day living expenses, paying the rent or mortgage, even contributing to an education fund for a grandchild.
 Once you hone in on your personal finances and goals, determine an amount to help protect your family in case something should happen to you.

 A basic formula to help you figure out your life insurance needs

 While there are more detailed online calculators, the simple formula above can help you get a general idea of how much coverage you may need.
 First, assess your family’s needs, gather your financial information and estimate what your loved ones may require to meet their current and future financial obligations.
 Then add up all the resources that your surviving family members could utilize to support themselves.
 The difference between their needs and the resources available is the amount of life insurance coverage you might want to consider.